thanasisn/SDR_enhancement_LAP/article/article_doc.md

 identification, representative of the cloud-free irradiance at the time of each GHI measurement.
 This depends on the selection of the appropriate atmospheric parameterization for the RTM simulations.
-The implementation of the long-term change in AOD, discussed in section, allows capturing a large part of the natural variability of cloud-free GHI.
+The implementation of the long-term changes in GHI due to AOD, discussed in section, allows capturing a large part of the natural variability of cloud-free GHI.
 However, the short-term variability of AOD cannot be taken adequately into account when using monthly values in the model simulations.
 We tried different approaches to strengthen the robustness of the methodology and to compensate for the limited accuracy of the RTM input data and the unpredictable natural variability of the atmosphere.

-First, we evaluated the performance of the modelled
+First, we evaluated the performance of the modeled
 $\text{GHI}_{\text{ref}}$ in relation to the measured GHI for different levels of atmospheric clearness, by using in the RTM the monthly climatological AOD and WC, less their respective standard deviations.
-These values represent typical atmospheres in Thessaloniki with lower than average load of aerosols and humidity, which are the main factors that attenuate the GHI, excluding clouds.
+These values represent typical atmospheres in Thessaloniki with lower-than-average load of aerosols and humidity, which are the main factors that attenuate the GHI, excluding clouds.
 With this approach, the simulated $\text{GHI}_{\text{ref}}$ should be generally greater than the measured GHI when aerosols are more abundant.
 The correlation of the
 $\text{GHI}_{\text{ref}}$ with the GHI was tested for a subset of cloud-free days with more than $80\,\%$ data availability (Figure) and found to have a positive bias of more than $18\,\text{W}/\text{m}^{2}$